-Justin Williams scored a goal and chipped in a power-play assist Thursday in a 5-2 win over the Flyers.
+Justin Williams had a pair of assists in Monday's win over the Flyers.

-Justin Williams scored a goal on four shots in Friday's 2-1 win over Columbus.
+Justin Williams netted a goal in Monday's win over the Blue Jackets.

 Williams opened up the scoring in the contest and also finished the tilt with a plus-2 rating.
 The 34-year-old has seen his production dry up a bit lately, as he'd been held off the scoresheet in three straight prior to Monday, but the goal was good for his 50th point of the season -- his highest total since the 2011-12 campaign.

 The goal was his second in as many games, giving him a four-game point streak.
 The veteran winger also put four shots on goal, blocked two and finished plus-1 in 15:39 on the ice.
 Williams is up to 48 points -- his highest total since racking up 59 during the 2011-12 campaign.